 Submitted by Catholic Charities of Onondaga County

-Catholic Charities of Onondaga County will honor three individuals at the 32nd annual House of Providence Dinner in May.
+Catholic Charities of Onondaga County will honor four community leaders at the 34th annual House of Providence Dinner May 22.

 Father John Manno of Holy Family Church in Fairmount will receive the Bishop’s Award, which recognizes an individual’s personal and professional commitment to serving the community.
 Father Manno currently serves as pastor of Holy Family Church and as Director of Seminary Formation for the Diocese of Syracuse.
 Father Manno was ordained in 2001 and has served at several local parishes, including St. James Church in Syracuse.
 In addition to his parish work, Father Manno is dedicated to serving the broader community.
 In 2009, while serving as pastor of St. James Church, Father Manno co-founded Emmaus Ministry with Sheila Austin.
 In nearly 10 years Emmaus Ministry has grown through its relationships with other community groups and organizations to become an anchor of support and compassion on Syracuse’s South Side.
 Father Manno has also served on numerous boards, including Catholic Charities of Onondaga County and Christ the King Retreat House.
 Father Manno was born and raised in Fulton and is the youngest of 10 children born to Patrick J. (deceased 2002) and Mary Manno.
 In his spare time, Father Manno enjoys watching Syracuse University sports and is an avid baseball fan, especially of the Yankees.
 He loves to read, spend time with family and friends, and enjoys the company of his Boston terrier, Samson.